An Overview of Midlife Transition & Crisis

 Remember no “right” choices.
 “Right” choices are just judgment calls that limit your options.
 This is simply about how you decide to best move ahead with your life.

 Some people come to me as a teacher, some go and play, some go and write, some go and hide, some go and… The choices are unlimited now.

 Release judgment and decide what feels best for your heart for your path.

 Typically it’s best not to say anything.

-It’s best to help the person by not judging them and rather being open to new ideas and how to move in life.
-To play is the best path to explore one’s way out of a mid-life crisis.
+It’s best to help the person by not judging them and being open to new ideas.
+Being playful is the best path to explore one’s way out of a mid-life crisis.
 The only problem is that play often takes a person to places judged not appropriate by others.

 If your marriage is on a thread, then a thread is a very fragile thing indeed.
 Don’t put pressure on the marriage, since then it will break.
-Rather, focus on yourself first, focus on what you need to do to be strong and make your own personal development move ahead.
+Rather, focus on yourself first, focus on what you need to do to be strong and make your personal development move ahead.